wusai2333/trib/doc/labs.md

 - **Lab 1**.
 Wrap the key-value pair service interface with RPC, so that a remote client can call the service via network connections.
 - **Lab 2**.
-Reimplement the Tribbler service, split the current Tribbler logic into a stateless scalable front-end and a key-value pair scalable back-end.
-The front-ends will call the back-ends via RPC that is implemented in Lab 1.
+Reimplement the Tribbler service, split the current Tribbler logic into stateless scalable front-ends and key-value pair scalable back-ends.
+The front-ends will call the back-ends via RPCs that is implemented in Lab 1.
 When this lab is done, we should have both the front-end and the back-end scalable.
 - **Lab 3**.
 We make the back-end fault-tolerent, by using distributed hash table and replications.
 As a result, at the end of this lab,